by Polly Hall

 Anyway, sometimes kids are the worst.
 No, I’m kidding.
 I have a podcast for kids, so obviously I love them.
 But kids are AWFULLY physical, am I right?
 And so we just released Ear Snacks: Hands! - an episode where we ask kids - what can hands do?
 What shouldn’t hands do?

 Whether they are bouncing off the walls, roughhousing or even hitting, children have to use their bodies to connect to the world around them.
 For us parents, that can be hard.
 Sometimes we get it.
 Sometimes it drives us nuts.
 Sometimes we don’t even know what to do.
+If your kid is hitting, you might be interested in checking out the episode above or some of the great resources we link to here.

 If you live in my zip code you have probably witnessed my kid being "the worst," so I’m not going to pretend to have any real answers, but I will say that one of my favorite ways of addressing problematic behavior in our house is with books.
 Now there are definitely “issue books,” but what I’m talking about is reading books that address the need your child is showing you when he or she becomes physically A LOT.